SkylineCommunications/dataminer-docs-connectors/connector/doc/APC_Smart-UPS.md

 #### Notes for range 1.0.3.X

 The column "Status" of the Battery Packs table was replaced by different columns that represent better the statuses of each battery pack entry.
-The process of the "Health" status column was fixed.
+The processing of the "Health" status column was fixed.

 ### Power Status